 Note that SPEED is a fixed signal type which is available in OR without explicit definition (see below for details on SPEED type signals).
-Also note that any type definition starting with "OR\" or "ORTS" is not valid, these names are reserved for future default types in OR.
+Also note that any type definition starting with "OR\" is not valid, these names are reserved for future default types in OR.

 '''

 ORTSSignalFunctions ( n

-ORTSSignalFunctionType ( "CUSTOM_SIGNAL_FUNCTION" )

-ORTSSignalFunctionType ( "CUSTOM_SPEED_SIGNAL_FUNCTION" "SPEED" )
+ORTSSignalFunctionType ( "signaltype" )

-. . .
+...

 )

 '''

 The value n indicates the total number of definitions.

-The value CUSTOM\SIGNAL\FUNCTION is the name of the additional type.
+The value signaltype is the name of the additional type.

-23.4.3 ORTSNormalSubtypes
+22.4.3 ORTSNormalSubtypes